mvolkmann/blog/src/progressive-web-apps.md

 ### Simulating Offline

+In order to test the ability of service workers to use cached files, it is useful to simulate being offline.
-To simulate being offline, click Service Workers in the left nav and check the Offline check box at the top of the main area.
+To do this, open Chrome Devtools, click the "Application" tab, click Service Workers in the left nav, and check the "Offline" check box at the top of the main area.
-This is an alternative to going to the Network tab and changing the Online drop-down to Offline.
+This is an alternative to going to the Network tab and changing the "No throttling" drop-down to "Offline".
 A warning icon will appear in the Network tab to remind you that you are offline.
-This is useful for testing the ability of service workers to use cached files.

 <img alt="Simulating being offline in Chrome DevTools" style="width: 100%"
   src="/blog/assets/devtools-offline.png?v={{pkg.version}}"